|

 drill down just enough so you'll easily be able to find the hole when

-hole.
-Finally, take a ___" bit in the drill and start to drill a
+hole (for the shaft).
+Finally, take a 15/64" bit in the drill and start to drill a

-hole in each corner of the joystick mounts.
-So the same with the
+hole in each corner of the joystick mounts for the bolts.
+With a

 four trackball bolt holes.
 After you've done that, you can remove

-the paper pieces and finish drilling through each bolt hole.
+the paper pieces (see G) and finish drilling through each bolt hole.
+You

 Drill a few 3/8" holes along the edge of the line you drew (see E).
 These